lzivadinovic/onkyo-rpi/README.md

 ```

 # Known messages
-I am using an **Onkyo TX-SR500E AV Receiver** and following messages lead to actions on the device.
+**Onkyo TX-SR500E AV Receiver** and following messages lead to actions on the device.
 <table>
     <tbody>
         <tr>